Cape Town Stadium: World Rugby Sevens Series

+The World Rugby Sevens Series hosts a tournament each year in Cape Town, traditionally in December.
+It was played annually from 2015 to 2019.
+However, no tournaments took place during 2020 and 2021 due to the COVID-19 pandemic.
+However, the competition returned to Cape Town during the 2022–23 season.

 2022 Rugby World Cup Sevens

-It will take place between 9 and 11 September 2022.
+In September 2022, DHL Stadium played host to the Rugby World Cup Sevens.
+The men's tournament was won by Fiji, who defeated New Zealand in the Final.
+The women's competition was won by Australia over their cross-Tasmine rivals New Zealand.

 Tennis

-See also Match for Africa

-The sixth edition took place on 7 February 2020 in Cape Town, South Africa and featured Roger Federer and Rafael Nadal.
+The Cape Town Stadium hosted the sixth edition of Roger Federer's Matches for Africa, a series of charity tennis matches.
+It took place on 7 February 2020 and featured Roger Federer and Rafael Nadal.
 Federer confirmed the date, location, and opponent during the 2019 edition of Wimbledon.
-Federer said he had pursued Nadal's participation for two years before a date as agreed upon.
+Federer said he had pursued Nadal's participation for two years before a date was agreed upon.

 South Africa is the birth country of Federer's mother and the focus of his charitable foundation.
-The doubles match consisted Roger Federer and Bill Gates versus Rafael Nadal and Trevor Noah, host of The Daily Show.
+The doubles match consisted Roger Federer and American tycoon Bill Gates versus Rafael Nadal and South African entertainer Trevor Noah.
 Federer and Gates won the match 6–4.
 In singles, Federer beat Nadal with the score 6–4, 3–6, 6–3.
 The event was attended by 51,954 people (the highest attendance ever recorded at a tennis match) and more than $3.5 million was raised in aid of children's education in Africa.

 Concerts

-Movies
+Popular culture

 Cape Town Stadium was featured in the film Safe House (2012).
 The stadium also features in many local advertising and print media campaigns.
+It was also featured as a motorsport venue in the video game Dirt 5.